Usually when your job requires you spend the night in…

 Pure unadulterated R&R is guaranteed at this Spanish golf and spa hotel, as are spectacular courses – in the gourmet and golfing sense.
 And if you’re a luxury-travel stickler for high-quality bedrooms and fit-for-a-king facilities, Finca Cortesin is heavensent.

 Plan ahead With 320 days of sun a year, the Costa del Sol is pretty wonderful whenever you go: even in January the temperature only dips to what can feel a balmy 12 degrees for winter.
 In March, this part of the world celebrates Europe’s most emotionally charged festival, Semana Santa – Holy Week.
 Two weeks later it is Feria de Abril, and local cities come to life again with fireworks and lashings of sherry, heralding spring.
-Ring our Travel Team to book your stay at this peaceful retreat now on 0845 034 0700, and remember to ask whether the hotel has any special deals running.
+Ring our Smith24 team to book your stay at this peaceful retreat now on 0845 034 0700, and remember to ask whether the hotel has any special deals running.